richawo/chain-of-density/README.md

 ## TODO

-- Parse output as JSON
+[ ] Parse output as JSON
-- Collate the list of entities and additional missing entities
-- Allow for the sequential merging and summarisations of multiple inputs
+[ ] Collate the list of entities and additional missing entities [ ] Allow for the sequential merging and summarisations of multiple inputs [ ] Add a critique of the Chain-of-Density approach to summarisation (pros and cons)

 ## References